BanBetrayed/Star-Shooter/README.md

 # Star-Shooter
-A final project for a summer institute program
+The final project for Height's BLI Summer Program